Deborah Hyde

 Deborah Hyde (/haɪd/; born 1965) is a British sceptic, folklorist, cultural anthropologist, Ufologist, fellow of the Committee for Skeptical Inquiry, and editor-in-chief of The Skeptic.
 She writes and lectures extensively about superstition, cryptozoology, religion and belief in the paranormal, with special regard to the folklore, psychology and sociology behind these phenomena, and has been introduced as a "vampire expert".
 Hyde has also worked in the motion picture industry.
+She is a patron of Humanists UK.

 Early life

 Hyde's interest in the supernatural stems from her childhood and she attributes it to "having spent too much time with mad aunties".
 While other girls are usually interested in fairies and angels, she has always been fascinated by "dark stuff".
 She started out believing, but that changed with her discovering The Black Arts by occult writer Richard Cavendish, which made her apply a more analytic approach to these phenomena.

 Career outside of scepticism

 For years Hyde was in the business of distributing collectibles, during which time she spent a few years in New York City.
 That period was followed in the 1990s by her activities as a coordinator and production manager in various departments, including creature and makeup effects, as well as set construction.